-Note: All the figures in the above graph are as per Calendar Year (CY), from 2017 till Q1-2023, For the above analysis we have considered 1RK as 1BHK, 1.5 BHK as 2BHK and 3.5BHK as 4BHK.
+Note: All the figures in the above graph are as per Calendar Year (CY), from 2017 till Q1 2024, For the above analysis we have considered 1RK as 1BHK, 1.5 BHK as 2BHK and 3.5BHK as 4BHK.

-5.8.4 Santacruz West
+5.7.4 Santacruz West

-The following graph depicts typology wise supply (in units) in Santacruz West micro-market for the cumulative period of 2017 to 2023 (till 1Q23).
-In Santacruz West the 2BHK & 3BHK category witnessed almost similar levels of new supply ~ contributed 34% & 39% respectively in total supply during this period.
-In 1BHK category also a decent level of supply witnessed ~ contributed 15% in total supply of Santacruz west.
-4BHK & above typologies also contributed 11% in the total supply of this market during 2017 to 2023 (1Q23).
+The following graph depicts typology wise supply (in units) in Santacruz West micro-market for the cumulative period of 2017 to Q1 2024.
+In Santacruz West the 2BHK & 3BHK category witnessed almost similar levels of new supply - contributed 39% & 40% respectively in total supply during this period.
+In 1BHK category also a decent level of supply witnessed - contributed 12% in total supply of Santacruz west.
+4BHK & above typologies also contributed 9% in the total supply of this market during 2017 to Q1 2024.

-Figure 84: Santacruz West-Typology wise supply: Cumulative from 2017 to 2023 (till 1Q23)
+Figure 82: Santacruz West-Typology wise supply: Cumulative from 2017 to Q1 2024

-Note: All the figures in the above graph are as per Calendar Year (CY), from 2017 till Q1-2023, For the above analysis we have considered 1RK as 1BHK, 1.5 BHK as 2BHK and 3.5BHK as 4BHK.
+Note: All the figures in the above graph are as per Calendar Year (CY), from 2017 till Q1 2024, For the above analysis we have considered 1RK as 1BHK, 1.5 BHK as 2BHK and 3.5BHK as 4BHK.

-The following graph depicts typology wise absorption (in units) in Santacruz West micro-market for the cumulative period of 2017 to 2023 (till 1Q23).
-3BHK most sold units during the period \sim accounting 35% of the total.
-2BHK & 1BHK altogether contributed 60% to the total absorption of this market.
-4BHK & above contributed 5% in total absorption.
+The following graph depicts typology wise absorption (in units) in Santacruz West micro-market for the cumulative period of 2017 to Q1 2024.
+2BHK most sold units during the period ~ accounting 43% of the total.
+1BHK & 3BHK altogether contributed 51% to the total absorption of this market.
+4BHK & above contributed 6% in total absorption.

-Figure 85: Santacruz West-Typology wise absorption: Cumulative from 2017 to 2023 (till 1Q23)
+Figure 83: Santacruz West-Typology wise absorption: Cumulative from 2017 to Q1 2024

-Note: All the figures in the above graph are as per Calendar Year (CY), from 2017 till Q1-2023, For the above analysis we have considered 1RK as 1BHK, 1.5 BHK as 2BHK and 3.5BHK as 4BHK.
+Note: All the figures in the above graph are as per Calendar Year (CY), from 2017 till Q1 2024, For the above analysis we have considered 1RK as 1BHK, 1.5 BHK as 2BHK and 3.5BHK as 4BHK.

-5.8.5 Comparison of Combined Markets (Andheri East, Borivali West, Goregaon East & Santacruz West) with Arkade Developers Limited Portfolio in these markets
+5.7.5 Comparison of Combined Markets (Andheri East, Borivali West, Goregaon East & Santacruz West) with Arkade Developers Limited Portfolio in these markets

-The following graph depicts typology wise supply (in units) in combined markets of Andheri East, Borivali West, Goregaon East & Santacruz West in comparison to the project of Arkade Developers Limited for the cumulative period of 2017 to 2023 (till 1Q23).
-Arkade Developers Limited has 2BHK & 3BHK as its predominant typologies as part of its supply in the these market in Mumbai.
-Out of total supply in the mentioned combined markets from 2017, Arkade Developers Limited has a market share of ~ 6% in 3BHK, ~ 5% in 4BHK, ~ 3% in 2BHK and ~1% in 1BHK out of the total typology wise supply of the combined markets.
+The following graph depicts typology wise supply (in units) in combined markets of Andheri East, Borivali West, Goregaon East & Santacruz West in comparison to the project of Arkade Developers Limited for the cumulative period of 2017 to Q1 2024.
+Arkade Developers Limited has 2BHK & 3BHK as its predominant typologies as part of its supply in these market in Mumbai.
+Out of total supply in the mentioned combined markets from 2017, Arkade Developers Limited has a market share of 2% in 4BHK, 5% in 3BHK, 3% in 2BHK and 1% in 1BHK out of the total typology wise supply of the combined markets.
 The presence in all typologies signifies that Arkade Developers Limited has been one of the market major player in terms of 2BHK, 3BHK & 4BHK units supply in combined markets.